Opinion

 Mar 16 2026

 From October 2026, UK trade unions will gain new statutory rights to access workplaces—physically and digitally.
 For employers, particularly those with no existing union presence, this marks a notable shift in the employee relations landscape, calling for early preparation.
+The draft Code of Practice suggests a high bar for employers.

 The current picture of union access